-When possible the agency shall file the annotated text, using the appropriate page or pages from the Code of Vermont Rules as a basis for the annotated version.
+When possible, the agency shall file the annotated text, using the appropriate page or pages from the Code of Vermont Rules as a basis for the annotated version.
 New rules need not be accompanied by an annotated text.

-- 3. TYPE OF FILING (PLEASE CHOOSE THE TYPE OF FILING FROM THE DROPDOWN MENU BASED ON THE DEFINITIONS PROVIDED BELOW): - AMENDMENT Any change to an already existing rule, even if it is a complete rewrite of the rule, it is considered an amendment as long as the rule is replaced with other text. - NEW RULE A rule that did not previously exist even under a different name. - REPEAL The removal of a rule in its entirety, without replacing it with other text.
+- - Rules of the Board of Medical Practice - 2.
+ADOPTING AGENCY: Department of Health - 3.
+TYPE OF FILING (PLEASE CHOOSE THE TYPE OF FILING FROM THE DROPDOWN MENU BASED ON THE DEFINITIONS PROVIDED BELOW): - AMENDMENT Any change to an already existing rule, even if it is a complete rewrite of the rule, it is considered an amendment as long as the rule is replaced with other text. - NEW RULE A rule that did not previously exist even under a different name. - REPEAL The removal of a rule in its entirety, without replacing it with other text.

-This filing is A NEW RULE
+This filing is AN AMENDMENT OF AN EXISTING RULE.